 All of our customers are invited to use Cloud Optimization via Cloud Application Manager.

 For Amazon Web Services, we are currently limited to serving billable customers who are not resellers (or customers of resellers) with offices within the United States.
+See our Service Guide for a current list of countries we support.
 Also, this offering is not for CenturyLink employees.
-If you need special considerations for setting up an account, please email email@example.com.
+If you need special considerations for setting up an account, please email firstname.lastname@example.org.

 Access to Cloud Application Manager.